SIM lock: Unlocking technology

 A handset can be unlocked by entering a code provided by the network operator.
 Alternative mechanisms include software running on the handset or a computer attached to the handset, hardware devices that connect to the handset or over-the-air by the carrier.
 Usually the unlock process is permanent.
 The code required to remove all locks from a phone is referred to as the master code, network code key, or multilock code.

 If the phone is network locked it will typically display one of the following messages: SIM network PIN blocked, Enter lock PIN.

 There can also be multiple levels of locks placed on the phone by networks, which block the use of other networks' SIM cards.
 These are usually referred to as "Network Control Key" (NCK) and "Service Provider Control Key" (SPCK), additionally, a Regional lock exists which is specific to Europe and it is called "Region Control Key" (RGCK).

-These locks can be removed using the corresponding unlock codes, which are unique to each phone depending on its IMEI.

 Typically, a locked handset will display a message if a restricted SIM is used, requesting the unlock code.
-On recent phone models running Android software, the phone will display a message saying “SIM network unlock PIN” or “Enter Network Lock Control Key” if network locked.
-Windows phones will display the message, “This SIM card can only be used on specific networks.
-Contact your customer service center for the unlock code”.
+On recent phone models running Android software, the phone will display a message saying "SIM network unlock PIN" or "Enter Network Lock Control Key" if network locked.
+Windows phones will display the message, "This SIM card can only be used on specific networks.
+Contact your customer service center for the unlock code".
 Other handsets may display different messages such as "Enter special code" or "Enter unlocking code," or in some cases the handset will simply display a message stating that it is locked.
-Once a valid code is entered, the handset will display "Network unlocked” or “Network unlock successful”.
+Once a valid code is entered, the handset will display "Network unlocked" or "Network unlock successful".